nolmoonen/jpeggpu/README.md

 ## Example

-`example_tool.c` is built as `jpeggpu_example`.
+`example/example_tool.c` is built as `jpeggpu_example`.
 It demonstrates basic usage of jpeggpu and outputs some information about the file.

 ```shell
 ./build/jpeggpu_example in.jpg